 AIMS AND OBJECTIVES:

-A descriptive qualitative study was used.
+A descriptive cross-sectional study with quantitative and qualitative methods was used.

 RELEVANCE TO CLINICAL PRACTICE: